Roxie-32/laravel-notifications/README.md

         }
 ```

-Then , run your migrations to the database again.
+Then, run your migrations to the database again.

 ```bash
     php artisan migrate